 The evening program graduated its last group of students and ceased to exist.

 Kerry Cornelius became the fourth director of the program after a nationwide search.

-TCU began offering a Bachelor of Science in Ranch Management with a Minor in Business, as well as Ranch Management Minor in addition to the certificate program.
+TCU began offering a Bachelor of Science in Ranch Management with a Minor in Business, as well as a Ranch Management Minor, in addition to the certificate program.

 Mr. Merrill stepped down as director and Jim Link was named the third director of the program.
 Mr. Link led the program until resigning in 2005 to take a position with the USDA.